-Homework Policy: Homework will be assigned on a weekly basis, and is worth 10% of the final course grade.
-Unless otherwise noted, all weekly homework is due by 5:00 PM on the Friday of the subsequent week, and should be placed in your recitation TA's mailbox located outside JC 299.
-Your homework will be graded by your recitation TA, and will be returned during recitation so that any questions or concerns can be immediately addressed.
-TO ENSURE THAT YOUR HOMEWORK GETS GRADED, PLEASE INCLUDE THE NAME OF YOUR RECITATION TA AT THE TOP RIGHT-HAND CORNER.
+Homework Policy: Homework will be assigned on a weekly basis and is worth 10% of the final course grade.
+Unless otherwise noted, all weekly homework is due by 5:00 PM on the Friday of the subsequent week, and should be scanned into a single PDF and uploaded to the Pilot Dropbox.
+Your homework will be graded by your recitation TA.
 While students are encouraged to work homework problems together, copying of another student's completed homework problem(s) (including MATLAB code and/or output) is considered a violation of the University's Academic Integrity Policy and will be dealt with accordingly.
 Finally, since homework solutions will be posted on the course web page, no late homework will be accepted without prior instructor approval.